 Further reading: There are lots of things out there that you can learn to further improve your virtual assistance services.
 If you would like to learn through online courses, I compiled seven of the best virtual assistant online training courses out there.
 Check them out!

 Before I end this article, I know that many of you who are reading right now still have a few questions.
-My hope for this article is to become a go-to-guide for people who want to become a virtual assistant.
+My hope for this article is to become a go-to guide for people who want to become virtual assistants.

 Naturally, I may not be able to include all the questions here.
 If you have any related questions that are left unanswered, feel free to leave a comment so I can answer them.